cvanaret/Uno/joss/paper.md

 While, in theory, all combinations of strategies can be generated, some are not supported yet (e.g., interior-point method with a trust-region constraint).

 ![Uno's UML diagram.\label{fig:umldiagram}](figures/uml_diagram.pdf){ width=95% }

+Subproblem solvers are treated as interchangeable components: they can be plugged in or swapped out without modifications of the algorithmic logic.
+This allows users and developers to select the most appropriate solver for their problem structure, licensing constraints, or performance requirements.
+Uno currently provides interfaces to several established LP, QP and linear solvers: BQPD [@fletcher2000stable], HiGHS [@huangfu2018parallelizing], MUMPS [@amestoy2000mumps], MA27 [@duffma27], and MA57 [@duff2004ma57].

 # Interfaces